Bicycles and e-bikes, repairs and servicing

 Do you require lights or any other additional accessories to ensure you are seen on the road?

 Which size frame do I need?

-Every child is different and as this isn’t an exact science we recommend you coming in store and test riding first.
+Every child is different and as this isn’t an exact science, we recommend you visiting us in store and test riding first.

 How often will you be riding?